-Although the proposed rule emphasized employment, Section 3 is not solely about employment and training opportunities - there is also an obligation to make "best efforts" to give preference in awarding contracts to businesses owned and controlled by low-income people, or to those that hire a substantial number of low-income people.
+Section 3 is not just about employment and training opportunities - there is also an obligation to make "best efforts" to give preference in awarding contracts to businesses owned and controlled by low-income people, or to businesses that hire a substantial number of low-income people.

-The proposed rule would significantly change the definition of "Section 3 business."
-As proposed, a Section 3 business would meet one of the following:
+The proposed rule would significantly change the definition of "Section 3 Business."
+It defined a section 3 Business concern as one that would meet one of the following: